-- staff, coaches, and volunteers will communicate through parents directly or copy them into all messages to children. - where it is necessary to contact children directly, and it is not possible to copy for the parents into the message, we will seek parental consent to do this or include a second practitioner. - where it is necessary for children to communicate on club business, e.g. club captains, or youth committee, parents and Club Welfare Officer will also be included in the conversation. - in some circumstances it may be necessary for staff, coaches, and volunteers to message children directly for logistical reasons and it is impractical to text the parents, for example cancelling or rescheduling the lesson.
+- staff, coaches, volunteers, and adult members will communicate through parents directly or copy them into all messages to children. - where it is necessary to contact children directly, and it is not possible to copy for the parents into the message, we will seek parental consent to do this or include an Instructor, Coach or Club Welfare Officer. - where it is necessary for children to communicate on club business, e.g. club captains, or youth committee, parents and Club Welfare Officer will also be included in the conversation.

-- where this type of one-to-one communication by text message is needed, the message will not be deleted from the device to ensure an audit trail exists. - messages will be used for professional communication, such as reminders about lesson times, meeting points etc. - if staff, coaches, and volunteers only have one mobile phone, and it is not possible to have a second business phone, they will ensure the parents and child understand this and agree and adhere to clear boundaries. - if a child tries to engage a member of staff, coach or volunteer in a conversation which is not of an appropriate manner (for example, their personal life), the member of staff, coach or volunteer will: - end the conversation or not reply. - inform the Club Welfare Officer as soon as possible and arrange to address the matter with the child and their parents appropriately. - if the conversation raises safeguarding concerns, notify Snowsport England as soon as possible.
+- in some circumstances it may be necessary for staff, coaches, volunteers, and adults to message children directly for logistical reasons and it is impractical to text the parents, for example cancelling or rescheduling the lesson. - where this type of one-to-one communication by text message is needed, the message will not be deleted from the device to ensure an audit trail exists. - messages will be used for professional communication, such as reminders about lesson times, meeting points etc. - if staff, coaches, and volunteers only have one mobile phone, and it is not possible to have a second business phone, they will ensure the parents and child understand this and agree and adhere to clear boundaries. - if a child tries to engage an instructor, coach, volunteer or adult, in a conversation which is not of an appropriate manner (for example, their personal life), the adult will: - o end the conversation or not reply. - inform the Club Welfare Officer as soon as possible and arrange to address the matter with the child and their parents appropriately. - if the conversation raises safeguarding concerns, notify Snowsport England as soon as possible.